duvifn/ruby_dbgp/README.md

 Of course, you can use `bundler` to manage this specific dependency.

+If you use ruby version manager, point to the correct binary in the `shebang` of the script.

 When you want to debug you can use it as described in `VDebug` help:

 ```bash